 The District uses a sewer average of four (4) months water consumption.
 The months used to average sewer rates are November through February of each year.
 Residents can control their annual bills to some extent by being very conservative during these four months.
 Upon request, a six month consumption history may be used to adjust new customer’s average below the 7,000 gallon District average.

 Who do I call if I have a water leak?

 The District is responsible for maintenance and repair of its water and sewer mains.
 The District's mains run to the meter from the street.
 The resident is responsible for any leaks located from the meter to the house.
 District employees cannot repair your plumbing or fix leaks on your property.
 If you have a problem, please call a plumber.

 If you see a leak at the meter and cannot tell whether it is on the District's side or your side, please call us and we will check it to determine whose problem it is.
 Anytime you notice water running in the street, please call 512-255-7871 option 1.
 If it is after hours, leave a message and the answering service will automatically notify the proper personnel.
 Water leaks cost everyone!

 What is the hardness of the water?

 Customers will ask what the hardness of the water is so they can properly set their softeners.
-The latest laboratory report indicated that the hardness of the District's water is 240 milligrams per liter or approximately 14.02 grains.
-The laboratory reports will list the hardness of the water in milligrams, but the softener companies want the hardness in grains.
-There is a formula for converting milligrams to grains.
-That formula is: Hardness X .0584=grains.
+The laboratory reports will list the hardness of the water in milligrams, but the water softener requires hardness in grains.
+For the weekly laboratory results, please click here.